Skip to Main Content

 A Neoclassical Address in the Loire That French Authorities Wanted Preserved

 Approaching Château du Grand-Lucé along the Pl. du Château in the small Sarthe commune of Le Grand-Lucé, the geometry announces itself before the details do: a symmetrical 18th-century neoclassical façade, the kind of proportioned stonework that French heritage bodies do not take lightly.
 Those bodies, in fact, placed legal obligations on any future owner to preserve the château's historical fabric when an American designer acquired and modernised it, treating the building not as a canvas but as a document.
 That constraint produced something rarer than a stylish hotel: a restoration with genuine accountability.
-The result now operates as a 19-room luxury boutique property, and it carries a La Liste Leading Hotels score of 92.5 points for 2026 and a Michelin 2 Keys designation for 2024, both of which place it in serious company for a property this size in a département that rarely appears on luxury itineraries.
+The result now operates as a 17-room luxury hotel, and it carries a La Liste Leading Hotels score of 92.5 points for 2026 and a Michelin 2 Keys designation for 2024.

 What the Architecture Actually Delivers